2nd Rosh Ha'ir restaurant bombing: Reactions

-Subsequent developments
+Aftermath

-Islamic Jihad leader Elias Ashkar, who Israel accused of being behind the attack, was killed by Israeli troops in the village of Qabatiya, together with other four Palestinians, on 14 May 2006.
+Islamic Jihad leader Elias Ashkar, whom Israel accused of being behind the attack, was killed on 14 May 2006 by Israeli troops in the village of Qabatiya, along with four other Palestinians.

 The family of Daniel Wultz won a case in May 2012 in a U.S. District Court against Iran and Syria for their supporting "Palestinian militants" in this suicide bombing attack.
 The amount of the judgement was for $323,000,000 and represented the first time that a U.S. court issued a judgment against Syria for terror related activities.